18 Best Books for Grandparents to Read to Their Grandchildren

 Age 4 to 5: Grandpa’s Little One

 Billy Crystal wrote this sweet story about a grandpa’s love for his granddaughter.
 Vivid illustrations capture birthday party adventures.
 Crystal’s sweet words are sure to pull heartstrings and provide a few laughs along the way.
-Here are the 10 best books to help children fall asleep.

 Age 6 to 7: How to Babysit a Grandma and Grandpa

 This charming boxed set contains two beloved babysitting guides—one for each grandparent.
 Instructions include how to keep grandma busy: have a costume parade!
 And snack ideas for grandpa include “olives served on fingertips.”
 These books are filled with so many ways to have a ton of fun watching over grandparents while the parents are away.
 Don’t miss the science behind why grandparents who babysit live longer.

 Age 6 to 7: You Read to Me, I’ll Read to You